Table of Contents

 When you get more acclimatized with reading and analyzing graphs, you can add additional instruments, like technical measures, to calculate price movement and change in value.

 These statistical metrics can help you learn whether stocks are oversold or over-purchased.
-If a stock is oversold or over-purchased, it fails to sustain its course, which sometimes indicates a turnaround is inevitable.
+If a stock is oversold or over-purchased, it fails to sustain its course, sometimes indicating a turnaround is inevitable.
 You can use momentum sensors, such as oscillators, to calculate the asset price’s speed or velocity.
-Instances of the most widely used dynamic metrics are MACD, Stochastic or RSI.
+Instances of the most widely used dynamic metrics are MACD, Stochastic, or RSI.
+(Read our article about MACD 2 line indicator for MT4)

-You may use a couple of these measures in unison to validate the signal.
+You may use several of these measures to validate the signal.
 They all appear on most of the trading sites.

 FAQs on How to Read Trading Charts